How will I know when to evacuate?

 If you feel threatened, leave immediately.
 Do not wait for an evacuation order.

 If you see or experience any of the following, consider evacuating without waiting for an official order:

 - Visible fire in a home close by with strong winds

 - Strong winds carrying smoke and/or embers through or over your neighborhood

 Officials will notify you of an evacuation order as early as possible.

-This year, Alameda County launched a new software system called Zonehaven to guide evacuations.
+In 2021, Alameda County launched a new software system called Zonehaven to guide evacuations.
 Memorize your zone number.
 In an emergency, use Zonehaven’s real-time evacuation map to see where to go.
 Evacuations are ordered by zone.